chenzhuo1011/libri_css/README.md

     ./scripts/dataprep.sh
     cd ..
     ```
-2. Then, ASR can be run as
+2. Then, ASR can be run by taking the following steps.
     ```
     cd asr/script
-    ./gen_asrinput_raw_continuous.sh
+    ./gen_asrinput_raw_continuous.sh  # performing VAD
+    cd ../..
-    sh activate.sh
+    sh activate.sh  # activating PyKaldi2 Docker environment
     source path.sh
     source asr/scripts/asr_path.sh
-    cd ../exp
+    cd asr/exp
-    . decode_raw_continuous.sh
+    . decode_raw_continuous.sh  # running ASR
+    cd ../..
     ```
-    This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result
+    This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result.sort.
 If you want to use your own ASR system, you may skip this step.

-    Also you might want to change the permission of intermediate files before you exit the docker by Ctrl-d, as by default the files generated in docker have root access
+    Also you might want to change the permission of intermediate files before you exit the PyKaldi2 Docker environment by Ctrl-d, as by default files generated within the Docker environment are owned by root.
     ```
     chmod -R 777 $EXPROOT
     ```